sergeysychov/behaviour_inject/README.md

 ### Initialization ###

 Use any of your behaviours to settle following code.
-Make shure that it awakes BEFORE other behaviours, where you want to inject properties, and Injector.
+Make sure that it awakes BEFORE other behaviours, where you want to inject properties, and Injector.

 ```csharp
 void Awake(){